This DIY Shea Butter Hair Conditioner Recipe is super easy to make and is perfect for dry or damaged hair.

 Let’s talk about hair care.

-Well, she didn’t and finally one of the other stylists realized that and helped me out.
 I left the salon with hair that was so brutally damaged that it basically was the texture of gum.
 I had to cut off about 3 or 4 inches of hair, and it still was a mess.
+Even after cutting off a bunch of hair, I still found that my hair broke off in chunks and when I would wash my hair it would feel like gum as soon as it got wet.
+It was awful.

-So, I was devastated and desperate to get my hair back to being at least somewhat healthy again.
+So, of course, I was devastated and desperate to get my hair back to being at least somewhat healthy again.
 That was when I began making my own hair masks.

 I usually use Olaplex, or another store-bought conditioner (like one of these deep conditioning treatments), but this time I decided to re-visit one of my old favourite DIY deep conditioners and I have to say: I’ve been absolutely loving how it makes my hair look and feel!